 Applying for grants

-Researchers interested in applying to all externl and internal research grant schemes must first obtain School approval.
-Queries regarding potential funding applications should be sent in the first instance to Laura Morley.
+Researchers interested in applying to all external and internal research grant schemes must first obtain School approval.
+Queries regarding potential funding applications should be sent in the first instance to the School's Research Administrator, Laura Morley.

 The Research Applications Library for the Social Sciences (RAL) is a useful resource for researchers when preparing grant applications to external funders.
 The library archives past successful grant applications which have been deposited by Social Sciences researchers.
 All researchers employed within the Social Sciences Division at Oxford may apply for access to the library (the access request form is available via the link above).